 - Once you’ve incorporated the condensed milk into the chocolate, the mixture will be brown.
 It may still have a few, small lumps–that’s okay.

-- Pour ganache slowly over prepared crust.
+- Pour ganache over prepared crust.
 Spread ganache so it completely covers every inch of the crust using an offset spatula.
 Be careful not to disturb the crust.

 - Cover chocolate layer with three cups of miniature marshmallows.
 Try to get an even layer.